 Gifts for Kids Who Need Extra Encouragement

-Get kids excited about the stories they could tell, introduce them to a variety of genres through high interest books.
-Graphic novels with a mix of graphics and words can often be helpful.
-Help them play with words.
-Play can take away anxiety, build confidence, and is one of the best teachers out there!
+Get kids excited about the stories they could tell, and introduce them to a variety of genres through high-interest books.
+Graphic novels can often be helpful.
+These graphic novels are loved!

 Gifts for Kids Who Enjoy Writing